jonathanqwq/python-class/en/_coverpage.md

 # pyclass

-> The content of the English version of this website is translated by the author using translation software,
+> The English version of the website has stopped maintenance.
-and the content may be slightly biased.
-- It's easy and easy to learn.
+Please translate by yourself.

 [My GitHub](https://github.com/jonathanqwq )
 [Start learning](README)